folke/which-key.nvim/README.md

 ## 🚀 Usage

-When the **WhichKey** popup is open, you can use the following keybindings (they are also displayed at the bottom of the screen):
+When the **WhichKey** popup is open, you can use the following key bindings (they are also displayed at the bottom of the screen):

 * hit one of the keys to open a group or execute a key binding
 * `<esc>` to cancel and close the popup